nick-funk/torre/README.md

 In ancient times, a cartographer (or "map maker") would draw a map from atop a tower or other high location.

-Torre was created as a GIS-CMS that allows users to curate and manage GIS data similar to ArcGIS except from within a web platform.
+Torre was created as a GIS-CMS that allows users to curate and manage GIS data within a friendly web platform.

 # Features